Easy Turkey Pot Pie

 Substitutions to this Recipe

 • If you don’t have leftover turkey, no problem!
-Substitute shredded chicken for turkey.
+Substitute shredded chicken for turkey and make our Chicken Pot Pie recipe!

 • Use leftover turkey gravy instead of making the sauce in the recipe card.